-This week, all of us OA team members will be providing our thoughts, opinions, and experiences on - "Is it better to be a plotter or pantser?"
+This week, all five OA team members will provide our own thoughts, opinions, and experiences on - WHERE DO YOU GET YOUR IDEAS.

 I write MG.
 Some of these ideas are specific to MG.
 Others can be used for any category/genre.
 Remember to have a paper and pencil handy, or your phone notes app, to write the ideas that come to you.